-While every man loves to feel needed, only creepy daddy-type guys seek to acquire importance by seeing you helpless and entirely dependent on them.
+While every man loves to feel needed, only insecure daddy-type guys seek to acquire importance by seeing you helpless and entirely dependent on them.

 Just enjoy it (and for god’s sake let him know how happy his effort makes you – positive reinforcement works!).
-Showing him that you notice and appreciate what he does for you is the best reward you can give him.
+Showing him that you notice and appreciate his listening skills is the best way to get more of it.

 You’re in trouble?
 You need help with your university paper and want someone to come and read it at 4am the night before submission?
 You need to be saved from your family?